core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Comparing the "Example with a Proxy" and the "Example with a Proxy and Group OSCORE" in {{I-D.ietf-core-observe-multicast-notifications}}
 shows that with OSCORE,
 more requests than without need to hit the server.
-This is because every client originally protects their request individually and thus needs a custom response served to send the Phantom Request as a Ticket Request.
+This is because every client originally protects its request individually and thus needs a custom response served to send the Phantom Request as a Ticket Request.

 If the clients send their deterministic requests in a deterministic way,